MannyAdumbire/dotfiles/README.md

-# Common config
+# My dotfiles and configs

-Scripts and config files to customizations for linux programs.
+Config files, dotfiles and other customizations for poupular linux programs.

+## Useage
+Assuming the dotfiles repo is at $HOME/dotfiles, run the below in a shell to copy files one level upwards to $HOME:

+`$ find . -maxdepth 1 -not -path "./.git.*"  -not -path "." | xargs -I %% cp -vr %% .. `